pablodecm/phd_thesis/src/104_chapter_4.md

 which is also commonly referred to as *empirical risk* approximation
 $R_\textrm{S'}$(f) based on the set $S'$.
-The supervised learning problem can then be stated as finding the function $\hat{f}$ from a class of functions $\mathcal{F}$, which depends on the particularities of the algorithm, that minimises the empirical risk over the learning set $S$:
+The supervised learning problem can then be stated as one of finding the function $\hat{f}$ from a class of functions $\mathcal{F}$, which depends on the particularities of the algorithm, that minimises the empirical risk over the learning set $S$: